onecompiler/tutorials/c/operators/operators.md

 ## 6. Misc Operator

-* Ternary Operator
+* **Ternary Operator**

-If the operator is applied on a three operands then it is called ternary.
+If the operator is applied on three operands then it is called ternary.
 This is also known as conditional operator as a condition is followed by `?` and true-expression which is followed by a `:` and false expression.
 This is oftenly used as a shortcut to replace if-else statement

 ### Example